ni/nimi-python/docs/nidmm/functions.rst

 .. function:: read_status(acquisition_backlog, acquisition_status)

     Returns measurement backlog and acquisition status.
-Use this function to determine how many measurements are available before calling ` niDMM\_Fetch <javascript:LaunchMergedHelp('dmm.chm',%20'dmmcref.chm',%20'cviniDMM_Fetch.html')>`__,
+Use this function to determine how many measurements are available before calling niDMM\_Fetch, niDMM\_FetchMultiPoint, or niDMM\_FetchWaveform.
-    `
-    niDMM\_FetchMultipoint <javascript:LaunchMergedHelp('dmm.chm',%20'dmmcref.chm',%20'cviniDMM_FetchMultiPoint.html')>`__,
-    or `
-    niDMM\_FetchWaveform <javascript:LaunchMergedHelp('dmm.chm',%20'dmmcref.chm',%20'cviniDMM_FetchWaveform.html')>`__.

     .. note:: The NI 4050 is not supported.

     :rtype: tuple (acquisition_backlog, acquisition_status)

         WHERE

         acquisition_backlog (ViInt32):
             The number of measurements available to be read.
-If the backlog continues to increase, data is eventually overwritten, resulting in an error. .. note::   On the NI 4060, the **Backlog** does not increase when autoranging.
+If the backlog continues to increase, data is eventually overwritten, resulting in an error.

+        .. note:: On the NI 4060, the **Backlog** does not increase when autoranging.
 On the NI 4065, the **Backlog** does not increase when Range is set to AUTO RANGE ON (-1), or before the first point is fetched when Range is set to AUTO RANGE ONCE (-3).
 These behaviors are due to the autorange model of the devices.
         acquisition_status (enums.AcquisitionStatus):
             Indicates status of the acquisition.
 The following table shows the acquisition states:

             +-----+------------------------------+
             | 0   | Running                      |
             +-----+------------------------------+